What’s the Difference Between Neck Masses and Swelling?

 A lump in the throat sometimes indicates an abnormal mass or a serious health condition.
 If you notice a mass or unusual swelling, a visit to board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic is in order.
-Our practice serves the surrounding areas of Princeton, Monroe and Plainsboro.
+Our practice serves the surrounding areas of Monroe and Plainsboro.

-What are Neck Masses/Swelling?
+What are Neck Masses & Swelling?

 Neck masses can refer to unusual growths, cysts or tumors, while swelling refers to inflammation of the neck area.
 Congenital neck masses are those present at birth while regular neck masses develop later.

-Benefits of Neck Masses/Swelling Treatment
+Benefits of Treating Neck Masses or Swelling

 Neck masses or chronic swelling can lead to hoarseness, blood in the saliva, and difficulty swallowing.
 Treating neck masses often alleviates these conditions and makes it easier to swallow.
 Unusual growths in the neck can result from life-threatening conditions such as cancer, so you should seek treatment even if you are not experiencing unusual side effects.

-How are Neck Masses/Swelling Treated?
+How are Neck Masses or Swelling Treated?

 While some conditions might be treated with medication, a good number of them will require surgery.
 In the case of neck tumors, chemotherapy or radiation therapy could also be necessary to eliminate them.

-Preparing For Neck Masses/Swelling Treatment
+Preparing For Neck Masses or Swelling Treatment